 - Art and music therapy

 Cognitive behavioral therapy (CBT) is one of the most highly recommended methods of behavioral therapy.
-In CBT, you learn how to break OCD cycles of obsessions, anxiety, compulsive behavior, and relief.
-Through CBT, you learn new ways of thinking, acting and reacting to manage unhealthy thoughts and actions.
+In CBT, you learn how to break cycles of obsessions, anxiety, and compulsive behavior.
+Through CBT, you learn new ways of thinking, acting, and reacting to manage unhealthy thoughts and actions.
 You learn to feel relief without obsessions, intense anxiety, and repetitive behaviors.

-In exposure therapy (ERP), you engage with a therapist while exposed to things that trigger your OCD cycle.
+In exposure therapy (ERP), you engage with a therapist while exposed to things that trigger your co-occurring symptoms.
 This allows you to practice working through these feelings without your compulsive rituals.
 This therapy takes place one-on-one with your therapist or in a group therapy environment.

-Medication plays a significant role in your OCD treatment program.
-Most people in OCD recovery start with antidepressants under a doctor’s care.
+Medication plays a significant role in your co-occurring disorders treatment program.
+Most people in recovery start with antidepressants under a doctor’s care.
 At Memphis Recovery, you visit with a medical doctor and other providers who help you understand your individual needs and which medication best suits your potential for a better life.
-Which medication they recommend depends on many factors, such as your OCD symptoms, age, health, and other mental health concerns.
+Which medication they recommend depends on many factors, such as your symptoms, age, health, and other mental health concerns.

-Once you start medication as part of an OCD treatment program or anxiety disorder treatment program, you need to stay on course.
+Once you start medication as part of a co-occurring disorders treatment program, you need to stay on course.
 The temptation to quit using your prescribed drug is often intense.
 You feel better and start doubting you need the medication at all.
-This doubt leads many people astray when they quit their regimen and suffer a relapse into the OCD cycle.
+This doubt leads many people astray when they quit their regimen and suffer a relapse into the co-occurring disorder cycle.

-OCD takes up so much of your life now that you miss out on the happiness and fulfillment others feel daily.
-That is tragic, especially since the OCD treatment program at Memphis Recovery Centers can meet your unique needs.
+Co-Occurring Disorder takes up so much of your life now that you miss out on the happiness and fulfillment others feel daily.
+That is tragic, especially since the co-occurring disorders treatment program at Memphis Recovery Centers can meet your unique needs.
 Programs include:

 - Aftercare for six months

-Call Memphis Recovery Centers now at 866-304-8254 to learn more about available programs and treatment methods.
-With this one call, you start putting your OCD cycle in the past for a better life ahead.
+Call Memphis Recovery Centers now at 866-672-7378 to learn more about available programs and treatment methods.
+With this one call, you start putting your co-occurring disorder in the past for a better life ahead.